 Photographs that make the user feel as though they are a part of the action can be very impactful.
 It gives the viewer a sense of being a part of the setting rather than simply viewing.

-Events: It may seem like photos of speakers, lectures or symposiums provide context but the goal is to differentiate it from all other photos of event speakers.
-Find the interaction opportunities, shoot from different angles.
+Successful event photography will capture the unique aspects of the event along with the sponsoring unit’s brand/mark.
+It may seem like photos of speakers, lectures or symposiums provide context but the goal is to differentiate it from all other photos of event speakers.
+A photographer should seek opportunities to capture interaction of the speaker(s) with the audience and shoot from different angles.

-Duke is an incredibly beautiful place and you’ll find no shortage of inspirational locations for breathtaking photography.
-When considering scenic imagery, consider the time of day for lighting, the traffic pattern of the area and if there may be any no-go zones as part of the photo (i.e. health system
+Duke is a beautiful place.
+When considering scenic imagery, consider the time of day for lighting, the traffic pattern of the area and if there may be any zones with special privacy considerations (i.e. the Health System).

 Obtaining Signed Releases